rust-lang/rfcs/text/0000-non-ascii-idents.md

 * How are non-ASCII idents best supported in debuggers?
 * Which name mangling scheme is used by the compiler?
 * Is there a better name for the `less_used_codepoints` lint?
+* Which lint should the global mixed scripts confusables detection trigger?

 [PEP 3131]: https://www.python.org/dev/peps/pep-3131/
 [UAX31]: http://www.unicode.org/reports/tr31/